banfstory/Vue-Forum-Frontend/Vue Flask Forum Readme.txt

 VUE JS FRONTEND INSTRUCTIONS:
 To run the local server of the Vue js website do the following (instructions for windows OS only), start with going into command prompt:

-1. Go to the vue_frontend folder
+1. Go to the 'vue_frontend' folder
 2. Enter 'npm run serve -- --port 8080' to run the local server on port 8080 (you can change the port number to whatever you want)